typhonius/acquia_cli/README.md

-format | Y-m-d H:i:s | Use [a supported PHP date string](https://secure.php.net/manual/en/function.date.php) to show times in an alternate format. taskwait | 5 | A number in seconds to wait before hitting the API to check the status of a task. timeout | 300 | A number in seconds before a task is considered to have timed out. configsyncdir | sync | A directory to be passed to the config-import command for syncing config.
+format | Y-m-d H:i:s | Use [a supported PHP date string](https://secure.php.net/manual/en/function.date.php) to show times in an alternate format. taskwait | 5 | A number in seconds to wait before hitting the API to check the status of a task. timeout | 300 | A number in seconds before a task is considered to have timed out.

-## Environment Variables
-Environmment variables can be used to store and provide the API key and secret.
-* `ACQUIACLI_KEY` The environment variables for the API key
-* `ACQUIACLI_SECRET` The environment variables for the API secret

 ## Usage/Examples